Boxing has been associated with sports betting throughout its history and is becoming big for online sports betting.

 - Best odds on the wagers you want to make

-Typically, some betting sites offer favorable odds on the ‘underdog' or outsider, so they may be a good place to start if you're looking to place that kind of bet.
+Typically, some betting sites offer favorable odds on the ‘underdog' or outsider.
+So, they may be a good place to start if you're looking for that kind of bet.

-Often in the run up to big boxing events, bookies will run a range of promotions to entice new and existing customers into placing bets through them, rather than competitors.
-This is why it's best to “shop around” to see if you can get a discount or free bet, even if it's through an operator you wouldn't traditionally use.
+Often in the run-up to big boxing events, bookies will run a range of promotions.
+These are to entice new and existing customers into betting on boxing with them.
+This is why it's best to shop around to see if you can get a discount or a free bet.